 Tracey Murrin - QLD

 "In 2015, I mentored at the first CCA Youth Camp in Queensland and returned as a mentor in 2019.
 It was at the first camp that I met an incredible young man by the name of Declan.
-Declan had been battling Crohn’s disease for many years and along with that severe depression, it was earlier this year that he took his own life.
-My Live Fearless team will be called Doing it 4 Declan.
+Declan had been battling Crohn’s disease for many years and along with that severe depression, sadly in 2020 Declan took his own life.
 Declan and I became such good friends and I miss him every day.
 At his funeral, I made him a promise to keep fighting and keep raising awareness.
 I am keeping that promise.
 Our fight is not over."

 Bruce Rosengarten - VIC